scummvm/director-tests/D4-mac/README.md

 D4-BITD-Test: movie containing a 32bpp BITD sprite having 4 red blobs, must render correctly.

 castNum-puppets-setloc-moveable-d4: play with buttons and see the stats for configuration.

+sprite-properties-without-puppet: used for testing all the sprite properties and their behaviour in a absence of puppet.